Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Why Should You Add Reviews on WordPress.org?

-If you are using a plugin or theme and you find it useful, then your review can help other users make the right decision.
+If you use a plugin or theme and find it useful, then your review can help other users make the right decision.

 Users are usually less likely to install and try plugins or themes with fewer installs and no star ratings.
 This means newer plugins and themes may go unnoticed even if they are good and really useful.